2020 dengue outbreak in Singapore: Impact of COVID-19 lockdown measures

 The COVID-19 lockdown also had an undesirable effect on mosquito breeding.
 The stoppage of construction work meant that construction sites were maintained only by skeleton crews and as such more prone to accumulation of stagnant water from regular rainfall, leading to more mosquito breeding sites.
 Vector control inspections conducted at construction sites from April to June 2020 found that 18% them harboured mosquito breeding areas, triple the amount compared to the prior three months.
 A labour shortage caused by COVID-19 infections among the migrant worker population forced some landscaping works to be deferred, leading to an increase in untrimmed vegetation that provided a hospitable environment for mosquitoes.

 Residential areas also experienced an increase in mosquito breeding throughout the stay-at-home-order, with a sharp rise in the number of mosquito breeding sites found by vector control inspectors in homes and common areas of public housing blocks during this period, amounting to five times that of the two months prior.
 This was despite a sustained publicity campaign that exhorted the community to take preventive measures to eliminate potential breeding habitats, and contrary to expectations that residents, being confined to their homes, would be better able to implement the necessary steps.
 Public health experts have suggested that this could be because housekeeping demands actually increased during this period, with residents having to divide their time between remote work and child care, along with the need to prepare additional meals.

 On the other hand, the circuit breaker period led to a decrease in dengue infections among the migrant workforce population in Singapore.
 This demographic group mostly lives in densely-packed shared dormitories, and were thus disproportionately impacted by COVID-19.
 To help contain the spread of COVID-19, strict quarantine protocols were implemented to confine workers to their dormitories, with several being declared as "isolation areas".
-These measures are estimated to have led to a 68.5% in the risk of contracting dengue fever for these foreign workers, or about 432 fewer cases over the duration of the quarantine, highlighting the elevated risk of dengue that migrant workers routinely face when at work.
+These measures are estimated to have led to a 68.5% reduction in the risk of contracting dengue fever for these foreign workers, or about 432 fewer cases over the duration of the quarantine, highlighting the elevated risk of dengue that migrant workers routinely face when at work.